theprajwalms/House_price_prediction/houe price prediction/README.md

-# 🏠 Linear Regression on USA Housing Data
+# 🏠 Project: House Price Prediction

 ## 📌 Project Overview
 This project demonstrates how to build a **Linear Regression model** to predict housing prices based on real-world housing data.
 It covers data exploration, visualization, model building, evaluation, and interpretation of results.